-Because the robo-signing mess has called into question the integrity of lender paperwork, courts will be more likely to scrutinize bank foreclosure affidavits and documentation and be more willing to entertain homeowner claims that documentation is faulty or false.
+Because the robosigning mess called into question the integrity of lender paperwork, courts are more likely to scrutinize bank foreclosure affidavits and documentation and are more willing to entertain homeowner claims that documentation is faulty or false.
 If you want to challenge the foreclosure of your home based on a faulty affidavit, the process depends on whether you live in a state where foreclosures go through court or not.
 A third option is to challenge the foreclosure in a Chapter 13 bankruptcy.

 Judicial foreclosure states.
 In about half the states, the foreclosures go through court -- called "judicial foreclosures."
 In these states, to challenge a foreclosure based on a fraudulent affidavit you simply raise the issue in court at the first opportunity -- in a summary judgment proceeding or at the actual trial, if the more expeditious summary judgment procedure fails.

 Nonjudicial foreclosure states.
 In states where foreclosures are completed without going to court (called "nonjudicial foreclosures"), the process is not as easy -- the homeowner must file a lawsuit in court to stop the foreclosure.
 In a number of these nonjudicial foreclosure states, a bank cannot foreclose without recording the appropriate documents accompanied by an affidavit attesting to their truth, so the ground for challenging the foreclosure would be similar to that used in judicial foreclosure states.